UniversalDependencies/docs/_hy/feat/Case.md

 In many languages, the prototypical meaning of the genitive is that the noun phrase somehow belongs to its governor.

-We do not recognize the genitive except for possessive personal, some demonstrative pronouns/determiners and _իր_/_ir_ “one’s own”.
+We recognize genitive only for possessive personal pronouns, certain demonstrative pronouns/determiners, and _իր_/_ir_ “one’s own”.

 #### Examples